redblade7/smtoomuch/README.md

 (5) In the fortune files, special and Unicode characters were replaced for compatibility with non-Unicode terminals.
 This also required me to cut off the name of the authors of #4189-#4192 and #6153.
 (You can see their names in the book files.)

-(6) There are over 6500 fortunes in these files which, depending on the amount of fortunes you have installed, might make the likelihood of receiving a YKYWTMSMW fortune higher than you want.
+(6) There are over 6496 fortunes (plus 100 offensive ones) in these files which, depending on the amount of fortunes you have installed, might make the likelihood of receiving a YKYWTMSMW fortune higher than you want.
 If you want to change this behavior, see the fortune man page about the "-e" option.

 (7) Slackware Linux users: Slackware will not automatically choose fortunes from these files unless you add "smtoomuch" to the end of the fortune command in /etc/profile.d/bsd-games-login-fortune.sh.
 You may also want to use "fortune -e" (see note #6).
 You can also replace the whole line with "fortune all" or, if you don't mind seeing offensive fortunes, "fortune -a".

-(8) The fortunes are not currently split into offensive and non-offensive, but will be in a future release of v6.x.
+(8) The fortunes are split into the main set and the "offensive" set.
+The following general guidelines qualify YKYWTMSMWs for the offensive set and have been moved there:

+	(a) Seven dirty words, graphic sexual language
+	(b) Sex, nudity, overly racy
+	(c) Anything LGBT related
+	(d) Crossdressing (including cosplay and Halloween)
+	(e) Racism, sexism, homophobia
+	(f) Political/religious insults
+	(g) Porn and hentai related
+	(h) Jokes about incest
+	(i) "Nostalgia Critic" style remarks

+The choices for "offensive" should not be considered a reflection of the developer's personal beliefs, but rather a way to protect the user from the wrong person seeing the wrong YKYWTMSMW at the wrong time.
+However, as this is an ongoing project, the developer makes no guarantees.

 THANKS:

-* Anton-P aka Maraviollantes for compiling the book and for archiving sailorvgame.org (where the book was hosted)
+* Anton-P aka Maraviollantes for compiling version 5 of the book and for archiving sailorvgame.org (where the book was hosted)
 * JanC on this page: https://askubuntu.com/questions/36523/creating-a-fortunes-file
 * igemnace on Freenode #vim for helping me quickly split up the book into fortunes
 * Everyone on sailormoonforum.com for being awesome!